NSS-Data-Instructional-Stuff/data-engineering/labs/lab-3.3/README.md

 In this lab you will take the `women_bmi_age.csv` dataset and upload it to the sftp using Python.
 You will then get the dataset from the sftp, and store it in your postgres database.

 ### Part 1
-Spin up the sftp and postgres instances using docker.
+Spin up the sftp and postgres instances using Docker.

 ### Part 2
 Connect to the sftp using Python and drop the `women_bmi_age.csv` file into the sftp.